ProvableHQ/leo/documentation/language/libraries.md

        Leo ✅ Validated 'math_utils'.
 ```

-No bytecode is produced — libraries are inlined at the point of use and have no on-chain footprint — but any frontend errors are reported with spans pointing into the library's own source files.
+The build does not produce bytecode because libraries have no on-chain footprint.
+However, Leo reports frontend errors with spans that point to the library source files.

 :::note
-When a program that depends on a library is built, library sources are compiled holistically with the program — any errors in the library still surface, but as part of the consuming program's build.
-Running `leo build` inside the library package itself validates it in isolation, so problems are caught at the source before any consumer tries to use it.
+Leo compiles library sources with each program that depends on the library.
+Thus, the consuming program build reports errors in the library.
+Run `leo build` in the library package to validate it separately.
+This operation finds problems before a consumer uses the library.
 :::

 ## Testing